 MOISSANITE VS DIAMOND INCLUSIONS

-Like every jewelry-grade gemstone, moissanite has inclusions; tiny blemishes inside its facets.
-Though considered imperfections, these tiny inclusions are unique for each individual stone and therefore define the stone since the inclusions allow each stone to be one-of-a-kind.
-Because the vast majority of moissanite is lab grown in a controlled environment, the inclusions in lab-grown moissanite are usually microscopic and do not affect the clarity or brilliance of the gemstone.
+Every jewelry-grade gemstone has inclusions; tiny blemishes inside its facets.
+Though considered imperfections, these tiny inclusions are unique for each individual stone and allow each stone to be one-of-a-kind.
+Because the vast majority of moissanite is lab-grown in a controlled environment, the inclusions in lab-grown moissanite are usually microscopic and do not affect the clarity or brilliance of the gemstone.
 Similarly, virtually every diamond has microscopic inclusions.
 However, a diamond’s clarity can range from flawless to imperfect and can greatly influence cost.
 This is measured by the diamond clarity chart developed by the Gemology Institute of America (GIA).

 Winner: Draw!
 It depends on the stone.